Updated August 9, 2024

 When purchasing a prepaid mobile travel plan for your phone, it’s helpful to have desirable criteria and features in mind.
-My own list had served me well until the inconvenient and costly experience of buying a SIM card in Italy in 2018.
-As a result, I’ve added two more to my list, and developed a few tips for finding the perfect prepaid plan.
+My own list had served me well until the inconvenient and costly experience of buying a SIM card in Italy on my last trip.
+As a result, I’ve added two more to my list, and developed several tips for finding the perfect prepaid plan.

 • The ability to get set up with a prepaid plan at the point of arrival offers convenience and security.
-It facilitates connecting with an accommodation host, ordering a ride, navigating routes, looking up information, accessing files associated with where I’m heading, and more… all contributing to feeling a little more comfortable in an unfamiliar place.
+It facilitates connecting with an accommodation host, ordering a ride, navigating routes, looking up information, accessing bookings, and more… all contributing to feeling a little more comfortable in an unfamiliar place.

-• It’s valid for the entire period of the visit, and automatically expires after the period covered by the plan.
+• The plan is valid for the entire visit, and automatically expires at the end of the period of coverage.

 • Daily, weekly and monthly rates offer flexibility and affordability for shorter and longer stays.

-• There’s cellular coverage for all destinations on the itinerary, with free roaming between networks.
+• There’s cellular coverage for all destinations on the itinerary.

-• It has unlimited international talk, enough credit in minutes, or low international rates to make calls to my home country.
+• It has unlimited international talk (or enough credit in minutes) to make calls to landlines such as banks or an emergency medical insurance administrator in your home country.

-• It has sufficient data to access the Internet for travel research, navigation, VoIP calls, email management, and posting to social media.
+• It has sufficient data to access the internet for travel research, navigation, email management, posting to social media, and VoIP calls over WhatsApp, Skype, Messenger, or similar platforms.

-• The plan allows tethering for using my phone as a hotspot to pair with my tablet.
+• The plan allows tethering to use the phone as a hotspot to pair with a tablet.

 • It has the ability to conveniently buy additional calling minutes or data.

-• There’s access to an app, or set up an online account, to track usage.
+• There’s access to an app or an online account to track usage.

-• a fully portable plan where calling features and data consumption are the same as those in the originating country; and
+• If travelling to other countries, EU roaming involves a fully portable plan where calling features and data consumption are the same as those in the purchasing country.
+If not, the terms are clear at the point of purchase.

 • activation take effect BEFORE leaving the store.
 Or, to have the ability to return to the store if things don’t unfold as planned; and